Richard19Perez77/MvvmCleanMviCompare/app/src/main/java/com/example/mvvmcleanmvicompare/review.md

 #### clean

-layered by abstraction, driven by domain
+- Layered by abstraction, driven by domain

-with domain data and presentation

-design is with dependency inversion in mind
+- Design is with dependency inversion in mind
   - ui depends on domain
   - data depends on domain
   - but domain depends on nothing

 1. domain/
-   2. pure business logic and use cases
+   1. pure business logic and use cases
-   3. no android or lib. dependencies
+   2. no android or lib. dependencies
-   4. highly testable and reusable
+   3. highly testable and reusable
-5. data/
+2. data/
-   6. actual implementations
+   1. actual implementations
-      7. room, retrofit, local DB's
+      1. room, retrofit, local DB's
-   8. implements TaskRepository from domain
+   2. implements TaskRepository from domain
-   9. can be replaced swapped w/o touching business logic
+   3. can be replaced swapped w/o touching business logic
-10. presentation/
+3.  presentation/
-    11. view model + compose ui
+    1.  view model + compose ui
-    12. talks to domain layer via use cases
+    2.  talks to domain layer via use cases
-    13. holds ui state classes, navigation, etc.
+    3.  holds ui state classes, navigation, etc.

-### summary table
+### Summary

-clean vs mvvm/mvi
+- clean vs mvvm and mvi

 focus with mvi is domain and business logic focus with mvvm mvi is ui and data flow